pascallaliberte/sharpen.page/_posts/2020-03-27-when-my-product-is-purchased-for-new-use-cases.md

 And when things change again in the future, you'll address the new struggles then too, with your ear to the ground.

 Stay Sharp!

-_P.S.
-Have you purchased something this past week that you've been hesitating on for a while and finally decided to go for it?
-[I'd like to know!](/your-purchase-story).
-And if you want help conducting some purchase interviews for your product, [please reach out](mailto:pascal@hey.com)._